 Franz Julen, Board Chairman of Zermatt Bergbahnen AG, describes the vision of the Alpine Crossing as follows:

 Visionary projects are a part of tradition in Zermatt.
 Without visionary ideas, Zermatt would not be what it is today: one of the best-positioned and most successful tourist destinations in the world.
 The Matterhorn glacier ride, which opened in the autumn of 2018, takes this tradition one step further.
 However, the construction of the highest 3S cableway in the world on the Matterhorn glacier paradise (Klein Matterhorn) is just the beginning of a much bigger vision: a continuous cableway connection between Zermatt and Italy.
 An Alpine Crossing.
 This will be made possible by the addition of another structurally similar 3S cableway between Testa Grigia and the Matterhorn glacier paradise.
-By the spring of 2021 it should be possible for visitors to travel all the way from Zermatt to Cervinia or vice versa without having to battle the elements.
+By the autumn of 2021 it should be possible for visitors to travel all the way from Zermatt to Cervinia or vice versa without having to battle the elements.
 We expect this to provide even greater added value for our ski resort and also to enhance the appeal of the Matterhorn glacier paradise peak to day-trippers.

 “Zermatt never stands still.
 And Zermatt Bergbahnen plays an important part in that.
 We intend to continue shaping visionary ideas and implementing significant projects.”